 With regard to tuning, I concentrated on backing off the BBSHD’s power when delivered in ‘pedelec’ mode: limited use of throttle and pedal assist only.
 The point of this was to have a bike that did not run away from me, still delivered measurable, useful levels of assist, lacked the common complaints against cadence-type assist and did not suffer from any of the weaknesses of torque-sensing.

 When 2021 arrived and I wanted to build a bucket-list bike – the Larry vs. Harry Bullitt cargo bike – I decided to go all out and make it AWD.
 Further, I wanted to prove a concept I had been mulling over for the last few years.
-For lack of a better term, lets call it Drama-Free AWD: what a normal person who just wanted a reliable automobile replacement would want to ride.
+For lack of a better term, lets call it Drama-Free AWD: Not a hot rod, but what a normal person who just wanted a reliable automobile replacement would want to ride.

 Its a pretty short list: